 Because of this track record of consistency, we say that they are highly likely to be paid in the future.

 The Relationship Between Premium Type and Dividends Paid

-Refer back to the last article in the series for a greater analysis on how dividends are derived and declared.
+Refer to Whole Life Insurance Dividends for a greater analysis of how dividends are derived and declared.